10 Indispensable Tips for Grilling Sausage from Jake Klein

-Labor Day is fast approaching (after a weekend Project Smoke marathon on Create TV).
-Our approach?
+Our approach to grilling?
 Keep it simple.
 That means sausage, lots of sausage.
 Interesting sausage.
 And when it comes to sausage grilling expertise, I turn to our house authority, my stepson, Jake Klein.

-Jake owns Jake’s Handcrafted, a Brooklyn sausage gastro-pub, where all the sausage is made and smoked on the premises.
+Jake is the former owner of Jake’s Handcrafted, a Brooklyn sausage gastro-pub, where all the sausage was made and smoked on the premises.
 Traditional sausage, like Jake’s celebrated pepper- and mace-scented bratwurst.
 Over-the-top sausage, like a double brisket sausage packed full of burnt ends.
 Totally out-of-the-box sausage, like Jake’s lamb satay sausage lavished with peanut sauce, or his Tokyo chicken “brat” with sansho pepper and sweet soy sauce.

 But don’t take my word for it: “His menu is at least as original (the house-made banana mustard is improbably delicious) as in some restaurants where I’ve paid four times as much for dinner,” wrote New York Times restaurant critic Pete Wells.

-I asked Jake to share his 10 indispensable tips for grilling sausage this Labor Day.
+I asked Jake to share his 10 indispensable tips for grilling sausage:

 - When grilling fresh (raw) sausages, let them come to room temperature before cooking.
 This will help keep them from bursting.